All Episodes

 Why are you sucking up?

-I'm not sure Sean, I'm not checking up.
+Sean, I'm not sucking up.

-I haven't been there in years, but we're going back to Florida.
+I haven't been there in years, but we're going back to Florida because we're correcting what we did.

-You know, my problem is you're not gonna be.
+You know, my problem is that.

 You know why?

-Because our mindset is from high school.
+Because her mindset is from high school.

 No, it's because I'm trying not to curse on the Sean.

-It's a family friendly program, sir.
+It's a family-friendly program, sir.

-A family friendly program.
+A family-friendly program.

 Yes.